Tiara Air

-Tiara Air N.V., operating as Tiara Air Aruba, was an airline headquartered and Oranjestad, Aruba in the Dutch Caribbean.
+Tiara Air N.V., operating as Tiara Air Aruba, was an airline headquartered in Oranjestad, Aruba in the Dutch Caribbean.
 The airline, which began operations in 2006, operated scheduled flights to Bonaire, Colombia, Curacao, the United States and Venezuela.
 The airlines fleet consisted of the Shorts 360 and Boeing 737 aircraft for passenger operations, with a Learjet 35 for ambulance and private operations.

 Tiara Air resumed its operations after being affected by the issues resolving the Venezuela currency crisis.

 The airline was declared bankrupt on 28 November 2016.

 History

 The airline was founded by Alejandro Muyale, whose family owns and performs Ground Handling Services at the Queen Beatrix International Airport in Aruba for over 30 years under the name of General Air Services (GenAir), as well as offering services in Curacao for over 6 years under the name Antillean Flight Services (AFS).
 Mr. Muyale fulfilled his dream of applying for certification with the Department of Civil Aviation (DCA) in Aruba.
 The Economic Authority had been granted an aircraft, a 36-seater Shorts 360 with a second aircraft purchased soon afterward – both from Pacific Coastal Airlines in Canada.
 Mr. Muyale named the airline after his daughter Tiara Muyale.
 The word "tiara" is derived from Latin, meaning the word"crown".
 The company logo of Tiara Air, included a crown on top of the T, representing a Tiara.

 In 2008, it was announced that the airline would replace its two Shorts 360, with Saab 340A's with a much greater range as well as introducing new routes in the region and expanding services to current destinations.
 As of December 2012, the airline still operates its two shorts 360, although a Saab 340 had been leased on occasion.

 In 2010, Tiara Air was the official airline for the Aruba International Film Festival.
 Because of this, an official billboard-like sticker was added on the fuselage of one of the airline's Shorts 360 (P4-TIB).
 The aircraft carried this special livery between Spring 2010 and Summer 2010.
 The following years, a poster-size sticker was added near the main exit door of both aircraft as promotion for the festival.

 As of October 2010, the airline now offered various new services to customers in the form of the option for online check-in, new cargo services which were available for operations between the islands of Aruba, Bonaire & Curaçao and also including the airport tax for the islands of Aruba, Bonaire, and Curaçao, in purchased tickets.

 Due to the Venezuelan Airline Crisis, Tiara Air suspended its services in 2014 with several attempts to restart.
 In early 2016, it was revealed that the airlines formed a partnership with Venezuela's Avior Airlines which would result in Avior's aid to the airline financially as well as leasing aircraft to the airline to help with its reestablishment.
 The airline restarted services to Curacao in April 2016 and will recommence service to Las Piedras in May 2016 using one of its remaining Shorts 360.